A fast, flexible simulation framework for Bayesian adaptive designs -- the R package BATSS: The BATSS R package

-Plots of the posterior mean of the target parameter (i.e., treatment effect) estimates versus the sample size at the last look performed for that Monte Carlo trial, along with the decision (efficacy, futility, none, both), for each intervention arm, can be obtained using the \texttt{plot} function with the \texttt{type = "estimates"} option (demonstrated in Figure \ref{fig:NBestimates}).
-Plots of the distributions of the sample sizes (across the Monte Carlo trials) can also be obtained using the \texttt{type = "size"} option in the \texttt{plot} function (demonstrated in Figure \ref{fig:NBss}).
+Plots of the posterior mean of the target parameter (i.e., treatment effect) estimates versus the sample size at the last look performed for that Monte Carlo trial, along with the decision (efficacy, futility, none, both), for each intervention arm, can be obtained using the \texttt{plot} function with the \texttt{which = 4} option (demonstrated in Figure \ref{fig:NBplot4}).
+Plots of the distributions of the sample sizes per group (across the Monte Carlo trials) can also be obtained using the \texttt{which = 3} option in the \texttt{plot} function (demonstrated in Figure \ref{fig:NBplot3}), as well as using the \texttt{which = 1} option.

-We now present a second case study to further illustrate the use of the \texttt{batss.glm} function and how to summarise its output.
+We present a second case study in Section \ref{binary-outcome} to further illustrate the use of the \texttt{batss.glm} function and how to summarise its output.